myllynen/ansible-packer/README.md

 A custom ISO can be used to perform unattended OS installation based on the configuration provided in a playbook.
-User would then only need to provide the correct IP address for the host on the boot prompt if not using DHCP.
-For the RHEL installer (Anaconda) the static network boot parameter format is ip=_ip::gateway:netmask:hostname:interface:none_, see
+User would then only need to provide the correct IP address (RHEL) for the host on the boot prompt if not using DHCP (Windows).
+For the RHEL installer (Anaconda) the static network boot parameter format is ip=_ip::gateway:netmask:hostname:interface:none_, see [RHEL documentation](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/8/html/performing_an_advanced_rhel_installation/kickstart-and-advanced-boot-options_installing-rhel-as-an-experienced-user#network-boot-options_kickstart-and-advanced-boot-options) for more details.
-[RHEL documentation](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/8/html/performing_an_advanced_rhel_installation/kickstart-and-advanced-boot-options_installing-rhel-as-an-experienced-user#network-boot-options_kickstart-and-advanced-boot-options)
-for more details.